bitmovin/bitmovin-player-ios-samples/README.md

 +   Add your Bitmovin player license key to the `Info.plist` file as `BitmovinPlayerLicenseKey`.

-    Your player license key can be found when logging in into `https://app.bitmovin.com/` and navigating to `Player -> Overview`.
+    Your player license key can be found when logging in into [https://dashboard.bitmovin.com](https://dashboard.bitmovin.com) and navigating to `Player -> Licenses`.

 +   Add the Bundle identifier of the iOS application which is using the SDK as an allowed domain to the Bitmovin licensing backend.
-This can be done under `Player -> Overview` when logging in into `https://app.bitmovin.com/` with your account.
+This can be also done under `Player -> Licenses` when logging in into [https://dashboard.bitmovin.com](https://dashboard.bitmovin.com) with your account.

     When you do not do this, you'll get a license error when starting the application which contains the player.